Learn all about the warrior archetype, including definition, characteristics, examples, and how it relates to the Hero archetype.

 - The warrior harnesses his innate aggression for positive ends.

 - They are able to maintain composure and never panic, even amidst the most trying of circumstances.
-This means that they are often found in professions such as the military, policing, medicine, firefighting of the coastguards.
+This means that they are often found in professions such as the military, policing, medicine, firefighting, or coastguards.

 - The warrior possesses a gift for quick but rational thinking and has good instincts which, combined with spontaneity, allows them to act fast for the greater good.